-For those with children with food allergies, or those who just want to contribute to a safer trick-or-treating experience, Priority Health has five tips for a gut friendly Halloween:
+For children with food allergies, or those who just want to incorporate to a safer trick-or-treating experience, Priority Health has five tips for a belly-friendly Halloween:

 1. Color Coded Pumpkins

 Most trick-or-treaters are known for carrying an orange bucket to collect candy on Halloween.
-Now there are new colors to look out for, and each one has a different meaning behind it.
-A child carrying a teal bucket can signal that they have food allergies and are limited on what candies they can eat.
+With Halloween buckets in mind, a few initiatives have opted to use different colors to signify different meanings.
+For example, a child carrying a teal bucket can signal that they have food allergies and are limited on what candies they can eat.
 As part of the Teal Pumpkin Project, homeowners can also place a teal pumpkin on their doorstep to show that they will be giving out allergy-safe trinkets and treats.
 Similarly, purple pumpkins are often used to raise awareness for epilepsy.
 When a purple pumpkin is on display, it can mean that someone living at the house has epilepsy.
 Purple buckets can also signal that the child is epileptic.
-Knowing what the different colors on Halloween mean is an easy way to make trick-or-treating more inclusive.
+Knowing what the different colors on Halloween means is an easy way to make trick-or-treating more inclusive.

 2. Healthy alternatives for Halloween treats

-No need to skimp out on treats!
-There are plenty of candy alternatives to pass out on Halloween, including organic raisins, fruit strips, apples, mints, chips, hot chocolate mix packets, mini water bottles, and popcorn packets.
-Consider passing out fun, non-food trinkets like glow sticks, stickers, bouncy balls, temporary tattoos, erasers, or bubbles.
+There are plenty of candy alternatives to pass out on Halloween, including organic raisins, fruit strips, apples, candied nuts, chips, hot chocolate mix packets, and popcorn packets.
+Consider passing out fun, non-food trinkets like glow sticks, stickers, bouncy balls, temporary tattoos, erasers, mini water bottles or bubbles.

 Have you heard of the “switch witch”?
 It’s a fun way to encourage kids to leave behind the unhealthy sweets in exchange for something even more exciting like money, toys, healthier foods or activities like play dough.
 There are many different approaches to the concept and you can make it your own based on your family’s needs.